jessicagrdc/jessicagrdc/README.md

 - 🔭 I'm a Back-end Developer
 - 💻 coding is my passion
-- 😻 my cats are called Neo, Ivy and Ikki - inspired by Matrix, Pokémon and Knights of the Zodiac
+- 😻 my cat's are called Neo, Ivy and Ikki - inspired by Matrix, Pokémon and Knights of the Zodiac

 <div align="center">
   <a href="https://github.com/jessicagrdc">